 Create New VMs

-Now that the server is configured, open the KVM virtual machine manager and start creating a new virtual guest machine.
-First, connect to the server, then create a new machine by clicking New Virtual Machine
+Now that the server is configured open the KVM virtual machine manager and create a new virtual guest machine.
+First, connect to the server, then create a new machine by clicking New Virtual Machine.

-Next, browse for the ISO file if you’re going to be installing via ISO and select the file with the OS.
-In this post we’re going to be installing the Ubuntu server.
+Next, browse for the ISO file if you’re installing via ISO and select the file with the OS.
+In this post, we’re going to be installing the Ubuntu server.

 After selecting the OS file, continue to create a setup of a local disk, system memory, and other settings.